 In Vietnam today, there are two distinct groupings as far as the important rite of marriage is concerned.
 One group is the more modern, who cling to Western innovations and desire similar weddings.
 The following section will concern itself with the second group and its traditional rites of engagement and marriage which are highly regarded and practised in Vietnam.

-In olden days, chastity was strongly emphasized with young people being carefully supervised.
+In the olden days, chastity was strongly emphasized with young people being carefully supervised.
 As with Confucianism, the physical development of love was not highly regarded.
 Parents frowned on courtship and falling in love and thought badly of its advocates.

 Marriage was considered to be a duty and was generally arranged in a non-emotional manner by the elders in the family.
 Sometimes, mere children have been committed to each other for later marriage.